Gluten Free Mug Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

 Chocolatey gluten free mug cake is so easy to throw together when you’re craving something sweet.
-This recipe takes a few basic ingredients and turns them into delicious, moist cake.
-Easy to make dairy-free!
+This recipe takes a few basic ingredients and turns them into delicious, melt-in-your-mouth moist, single-serving chocolate cake that’s ready to eat in just a few minutes.
+Gluten free, egg free, and super easy to make dairy free!

 - The single-serve portion size is so convenient for anyone living alone or just watching what they eat.
 You won’t be tempted to eat 2 or 3 cupcakes or a slice of cake as big as your head since you’re only making one mini-cake at a time.